Flight of the White Wolf: Plot

-Set in 1970s Wisconsin, the story begins at the Clagg residence where dog trainer Cal Clagg, his family, and Mr. Schott are celebrating a third championship victory for the latter's dog, Bo.
+Set in 1970s Wisconsin, the story begins at the Clagg residence where dog trainer Cal Clagg, his family, and Mr. Shott are celebrating a third championship victory for the latter's dog, Bo.
 As they are celebrating, Bo wanders near the Clagg's pet wolf, Gray, and is attacked and killed by Gray.
 Gray escapes and Cal's teenage son, Russet, runs after him in the nearby forest.
 Russet arrives at a cabin where he waits for Gray during the night.
 Russet is surprised to see Gray back away whenever he tries to get close, but the wolf still follows him.
-The next morning as they head back to the house, Schott has assembled a hunting party to kill the wolf and to find Russet, whom they presume dead.
+The next morning as they head back to the house, Shott has assembled a hunting party to kill the wolf and to find Russet, whom they presume dead.
 Frightened for Gray, Russet rushes back into the forest as Gray follows.
 That night Russet and Gray return home, and Russet tells his parents that he plans to lead Gray north to the Nicolet National Forest where Gray can be safe with other wolves, to which they reluctantly agree.

 Later that night, as Russet and Gray cross a highway, Gray is nearly hit by a semi-trailer truck.
-The next morning, Russet overhears highway patrol officers mention the truck driver seeing a white wolf and call in Mr. Schott.
-As Russet and Gray head further north, they are intercepted by Schott in a helicopter.
-Schott gives chase to Gray and fires his rifle several times, unable to kill him.
+The next morning, Russet overhears highway patrol officers mention the truck driver seeing a white wolf and call in Mr. Shott.
+As Russet and Gray head further north, they are intercepted by Shott in a helicopter.
+Shott gives chase to Gray and fires his rifle several times, unable to kill him.
 Separated, Russet rubs his sent on trees with the hope Gray will find him.
 Gray finds him that night and the two rest without interruption.
 After traveling all day the next, Russet options to head into town and buy food for Gray and himself.
 While in town he learns the hunting party has been called off.
 The next night Russet heads out to Tigerton to buy more food and gives his parents a call, updating them on his progress.
 On his way back to camp he finds a dead calf, killed by Gray.
 The two immediately leave.
 The next day, Russet realizes Gray has gone back to the calf for food and rushes back.
-When he reaches Gray he finds the wolf has been caught in a bear trap.
+When he reaches Gray, he finds the wolf has been caught in a bear trap.
 Russet removes the trap's chain from a stake and the two move on.